kollklienstuber/460/weeks/week_5/blog5.md

 ![wireframe](pics/DAL.PNG "DAL")

 Overall this assignment at first had me confused about working with Databases because of all the small parts of it and all the interconnectivity.
 I ran into a large amount of issues that were solved by usually finding a single line of code or adding in a library.
-I do feel more comfertable But I know I need to go back and make sure I have a bit more confidence with working with a database with MVC before moving on.
+I do feel more comfortable but I know I need to go back and make sure I have a bit more confidence with working with a database with MVC before moving on.